-Goodwin College offers manufacturing programs at bachelor’s, associate, and certificate degree levels.
+Goodwin University offers manufacturing programs at bachelor’s, associate, and certificate degree levels.